AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 ### recordingCamera.py
 - For recording videos with Intel Realsense D435 Camera.
 - File path is local directory
-- File format: .bag
+- File format: .avi

 ### recordingReader.py
 - For reading the recorded videos from recordingCamera.py
-- File path is local directory
-- File format: .bag
+- Save dicitonary, rotation and traslation vectors in results folder

 ### screenshotCamera.py
 - For capturing screenshots from the camera stream